MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/subcon-states.md

 _**Applies To:** Lite deployment - deal to proforma invoicing_

-This topic explains the state transitions on a subcontract in Microsoft Dynamics 365 Project Operations.
+This article explains the state transitions on a subcontract in Microsoft Dynamics 365 Project Operations.
 Each state is represented as either draft, confirmed, closed, or canceled.
 The following image represents the state transitions.

 ![Subcontract state model](../media/SubconStates.png)